 The notes and data quality documentation associated with these publications will include information relating to the MSWM, and the impact it may have had on the publication (at a high level).

-In line with the Annual Bulletin or earlier; once all the submissions have been finalised, that is, post May of the following financial year, a Final Publication Report shall be created for each month.
+In line with the Annual Bulletin or earlier; once all the submissions have been finalised, that is, post May of the following financial year, a final publication eeport shall be created for each month.
 It is not proposed that the changes/impact from the Performance Publication are assessed, as this will have been documented through the MSWM Tracker described above.
-This new Final Report shall be added to the publication page for the relevant month.
+This new final report shall be added to the publication page for the relevant month.

 NHS Digital will continue using data submitted during the first two submission months (Provisional and Performance data) to calculate the Data Quality Maturity Index.